We celebrate eight of our favourite moments of development impact through youth volunteering.

 “Sometimes stigma isn’t always obvious,” said blind volunteer Richard Wheatley, 24.
 “I had many conversations with people surprised about how well I moved around.
 I explained that in the UK I have to act with confidence or I’d never do anything.
 It was those conversations that mattered.”

-8. Talking about safe sex in a country where 12 in 100 are HIV positive
+8. Talking about safe sex in a country where 12 in 100 are living with HIV

 As a youth worker from Liverpool, Sarah Meath, 26, was used to innuendo-charged conversations with teenage boys about sex.
 When she volunteered in Zambia on VSO’s sexual health projects in the township of Nyimba, things were no different.